viridia/klendathu-v1/DesignNotes.md

 New React Router?
 Check out Strider?
 TypeScript on the server?
-(Need to read the docs.)
+(Need to re-read the typescript language docs.)

 * Per-user project settings
   * Label hot list